WATER CONSERVATION AND MANAGEMENT

-With climate change and a rapidly growing population, the demand for water is estimated to more than double by 2060.
-Singapore is likely to become one of the world’s most water stressed countries7 come 2040.
-To combat this, the national water agency, PUB, has built a robust and diversified water supply known as the ‘Four National Taps’ to ensure water security for the nation.
-However, water scarcity is still a serious issue, and in 2017 water prices will increase for the first time in 17 years, going up by 30% over two phases.
+With climate change and a rapidly growing global population, the demand for water is estimated to more than double by 2060.
+As ranked by the World Resources Institute (WRI), Singapore is likely to become one of the world’s most water stressed countries by 2040.
+To combat this, Singapore’s national water agency, the Public Utilities Board (PUB) has built a robust and diversified water supply known as the ‘Four National Taps’ to ensure water security for the nation.
+However, water scarcity is still a serious issue.
+In 2017, water prices in Singapore increased for the first time in 17 years.
+The 30% water price hike is implemented over two years, first in July 2017, and second in July 2018.
+Businesses also experience an increase in NEWater tariff and a new 10% water conservation tax on NEWater.

 |Stage in Project Lifecycle||Water Management Focus||Benefits|